 Table of Contents

 ➡️ Goal: When you look at a stock, the first step is to look at the financials.
-Fortunately, Tykr does this for us automatically.
+Fortunately, Tykr does this step for us automatically.
 A stock is either classified On Sale (Potential Buy), Watch (Hold), or Overpriced (Potential Sell).
 The higher the score, the stronger the financials and the safer the investment.
 The higher the MOS, the higher the potential returns you can make.
 To determine if a stock is a definitive “Buy” or “Sell”, it’s wise to complete a 4M checklist.

 - Summary: Watch